stutiuneyal/Travel-Concierge/README.md

 # Travel Concierge — Multi-Agent AI Demo

-A production-style multi-agent Travel Concierge built using LangGraph, LangChain, and FastAPI.
+A multi-agent Travel Concierge built using LangGraph, LangChain, and FastAPI.

 This project demonstrates how multiple specialized agents can be orchestrated to answer a single real-world travel query by calling live public APIs instead of relying on model hallucinations.